Dominique Moore: Personal life

-Moore was diagnosed with cancer, specifically Hodgkin lymphoma, after discovering a lump on the back of her neck whilst on set of filming Hotel Trubble.
-She has had treatment for this and is free of cancer.
+In 2010, Moore was diagnosed with Hodgkin lymphoma after discovering a lump on the back of her neck whilst filming on the set of Hotel Trubble.
+She received treatment and was declared cancer-free in 2011.
 An edition of Newsround called "Dominique presents Living with Cancer - a Newsround Special" in 2011 described how she coped.

 In 2015, Moore gave birth to her son.
 She is engaged to British comedian Kevin J.

-Dominique Moore Arts

-Moore founded Dominique Moore Arts (DMA) In May 2016.
-Owing to her successful and expansive career, she now mentors young professional actors all over the world.
-DMA has working relationships with a number of industry professionals and productions that provide opportunities for the young talent she works with.
-Dominique is passionate about providing actors with the tools, industry understanding, knowledge and support to help them succeed.